 When your puppy first comes home, make it a habit to take them out every hour to two hours when they are awake.
 This regularity helps to ensure that when your pup has to go, they go outside.

-When they do go, lots of praise and a treat will create a positive association with outside potty time.
+When the pup does go, lots of praise and a treat will create a positive association with outside potty time.
 Repetition of this will solidify that association.
 As your puppy gets the hang of going outside, you can gradually lessen the frequency of your outdoor visits.

 2. Potty Time After Naps

-Just like young children, your puppy should always go straight to the potty after waking up.
+Just like young children, puppies should always go straight to their pee pad (always located in the exact same area) or going outside after waking up.
 They won’t always have to go, but nine times out of ten, they will.

-Don’t wait five minutes or even two!
-As soon as your puppy wakes up, pick them up, grab the leash, and head outside to your potty area.
-This gives them no chance to sniff around the house and have accidents!
+Don’t wait five minutes or even two.
+As soon as your puppy wakes up, pick them up, grab the leash, and head outside to your potty area or to the pee pad.
+This gives your dog no chance to sniff around the house and have accidents.

 3. Potty Time After Play

 If you notice your puppy sniffing around intently or walking in circles during playtime, pick them up, get the leash, and go outside.
-Sniffing the floor, walking in circles or looking for a “secret” place are all signals that your pup may have to go, so remember this as one of the best puppy potty training hacks.
+Sniffing the floor, walking in circles or looking for a “secret” place are all signals that your pup may have to go.

 4. Potty Time After Food and Drink

 Puppies will have to go potty after eating and drinking.
-As your dog gets older they will wait longer before they have to go, but young puppies don’t wait.
-As soon as your puppy has finished his meal, don’t waste any time getting him out to the potty area.
+As your dog gets older, they will wait longer before they have to go, but young puppies don’t wait.
+As soon as your puppy has finished their puppy food meal, don’t waste any time getting them to the potty area – just do it.

 5. Potty Outside Should Be Rewarded